 Proceeds from these tracks go toward the preservation of Huncke's archives.
-Also working on new recordings of some previously unreleased writings, letters & notebooks which I hope to someday put out on vinyl with Tate Swindell of Unrequited Records in SF.
-I've included some rare video, photos & transcripts of some of the readings.
-Please donate whatever you can to help with the preservation of Herbert's work.
-If you can't afford to buy these tracks but like them—DM me & I'll hit you up with some free DL codes.
+Also working on new recordings of some previously unreleased writings, letters & notebook extracts.
+Included some rare video, photos & transcripts of some of the readings.
+Donate what you can to help with the preservation of Herbert's work.
+If you can't afford to buy these tracks but like them—DM me & I'll hyu with some DL codes.
+'Guilty of Everything' by association.
 Your way Huncke's way.

 Track Name: 3 Letters from Mexico—Joan Burroughs to Jack Kerouac

 It's been almost a month since Kells brought us your book—first one I've read in about four years (since Benzedrine).
 Sincerest congratulations, especially on Huncke and Cliff and Poultney-cum-Brandenberg.

 I deeply resent your making me Bill's sister, but we'll skip that.
 Anyway I hope the book sells and sells.